AbsoluteStratos/VRC_Graffiti/README.md

     * Expression parameters with `Assets/VRC_Graffiti/VRC_Graffiti_Parameters.asset`
     * FX graph with `Assets/VRC_Graffiti/VRC_Graffiti_Controller.asset`

-If you already have some custom controls / animations, adjust step 5 accordingly (e.g. add the `VRC_Graffiti_Menu` as a sub-menu to your existing expression menu).
+If you already have some custom controls / animations, adjust last step accordingly (e.g. add the `VRC_Graffiti_Menu` as a sub-menu to your existing expression menu).
+I'm assuming you know what you're doing.

 ## Controls
 <div align="center">